-This bubbly slime recipe has the definite oooh and aaah factor, but is also super easy to set up.
-A little messy, this bubbling slime is going to be a big HIT.
+This bubbly slime recipe has the definite oooh and aaah factor but is also super easy to set up.
+A little messy, this bubbly slime is going to be a big HIT!

 We always like to include a bit of homemade slime science around here.
 Slime really does make for an excellent chemistry demonstration and kids love it too!
 Mixtures, substances, polymers, cross-linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!